Gustavo Tambunting: Member of the House of Representatives (2013–2025)

 In the 17th Congress, Tambunting served as the Chairperson of the House Committee on Games and Amusements.
 It was during his tenure as Chairperson of the House Committee on Games and Amusements that the Philippine gaming industry experienced substantial growth and contributed to the development of the Philippine economy.
-Congressman Gus led hearings and inquiries to ensure the booming gaming industry remained accountable to the Filipino people.
-Gus also worked to ensure the government was getting the proper revenues from the gaming industry in order to finance its services for the Filipino people.

-During the 17th Congress, Tambunting also served as a Vice-Chairperson of the House Committee on Banks and Financial Intermediaries and the House Committee on Ways and Means, and a Member of the House Committees on Accounts, Constitutional Amendments, Dangerous Drugs, Labor and Employment, Metro Manila Development, National Defense and Security, Public Information, Public Order and Safety, and Trade and Industry.
+He also served as a Vice-Chairperson of the House Committee on Banks and Financial Intermediaries and the House Committee on Ways and Means, and a member of the House Committees on Accounts, Constitutional Amendments, Dangerous Drugs, Labor and Employment, Metro Manila Development, National Defense and Security, Public Information, Public Order and Safety, and Trade and Industry.
 Known as one who collaborates effectively with his colleagues in working for meaningful legislation, Gus was the author or co-author of 1,167 proposed measures during the 17th Congress.
 He continued to fight for his advocacies, such as the Freedom of Information bill, rights for homeless and underprivileged citizens, benefits for senior citizens and SSS pensioners, among others.

+Tambunting chose not to seek reelection in 2019 and was succeeded by his wife Joy.
+In 2022, after Joy chose not to run again, she supported his bid for a comeback, which he won, this time as a member of the National Unity Party.
+During the 19th Congress, Tambunting serves as the chairperson of the House Committee on Legislative Franchises, wherein he oversaw the investigation into Sonshine Media Network International's (SMNI) compliance with broadcasting laws amidst allegations of misconduct.
+SMNI's franchise was later revoked by a majority vote by the House in March 2024.
+He is also the vice chairperson of the House Committee on Labor and Employment and of House Committee on Transportation and a member of the House Committees on Accounts, Banks and Financial Intermediaries, Games and Amusements, Government Reorganization, Metro Manila Development, Nuclear Energy, Senior Citizens, and Ways and Means.

+Tambunting ran for reelection in 2025 but lost to Bicol Saro Representative Brian Yamsuan.